lucky541/NotePack/README.md

 # NotePack
-- Andoid Quick Note App.
+- Android Quick Note App for task to be done
 - Team: Lucky Barkane
 - Created in 2015